Strategizing your sales during Medicare’s lock-in period is a surefire way to carry your business through the health insurance doldrums.

 Each SNP offers their members specialized benefits and services based on their group.
 These groups can be either specific provider networks or formularies.
 For example, a C-SNP might have a more comprehensive list of drugs on the formulary since it’s designed for members with chronic conditions.
 It’s important to research each plan to see what exactly is covered and how that fits your client’s needs.

-There are three different types of SNPs to serve different needs: Chronic Condition Special Needs Plans (C-SNPs), Dual-Eligible Special Needs Plans (D-SNPs), and Institutional Special Needs Plans (I-SNPs).
-The eligibility requirements are in line with the care that beneficiaries require:
+There are three different types of SNPs to serve different populations: Chronic Condition Special Needs Plans (C-SNPs), Dual-Eligible Special Needs Plans (D-SNPs), and Institutional Special Needs Plans (I-SNPs).
+The eligibility requirements vary for each.

 C-SNPs